-To projects in or an

-Construction/ Brief Description Season/ Comments

-Operations Timing

-Construction Construction of the DFO Area 24: Construction dates are still

-boardwalk Summer: July 1 - to be determined as this

-September 1 project is in the preliminary

-Winter: December stages.
-Works will likely

-1 - February 15 occur during the least risk

-timing window.

-Operation Public use of the Year-round Once constructed, it is

-boardwalk assumed that the boardwalk

-will be open year-round for

-residents and tourists to

-enjoy.

-Maintenance Maintenance of boardwalk As needed Maintenance will occur as

-needed to confirm public

-safety and will be analyzed

-on a per-case basis for

-potential impacts and

-requirements.
+Construction/ Operations Brief Description Season/ Timing Comments Construction Construction of the boardwalk DFO Area 24: Summer: July 1 - September 1 Winter: December 1 - February 15 Construction dates are still to be determined as this project is in the preliminary stages.
+Works will likely occur during the least risk timing window.
+Operation Public use of the boardwalk Year-round Once constructed, it is assumed that the boardwalk will be open year-round for residents and tourists to enjoy.
+Maintenance Maintenance of boardwalk As needed Maintenance will occur as needed to confirm public safety and will be analyzed on a per-case basis for potential impacts and requirements.